 vii.
 It is not water-resistant but provides a matte smooth finish.

 viii.
 It has low VOC content.

 x.
-It is available in a wide range of colours in packs of 1kg, 2kg, 5kg, 10kg and 20 kg packs.
+It is available in a wide range of colors in packs of 1kg, 2kg, 5kg, 10kg, and 20 kg packs.

 Some of the advantages offered by the distemper paint can be listed as follows: